emrahyergin/docs-datacamp/certificates/README.md

 # Documentation
-Data Science Tracks completed on DataCamp.
+Data Science Tracks by language completed on DataCamp.